 (4) payment is made in terms of cash in Canadian Dollars or in terms of financial arrangements comparable thereto; and

 (5) the price represents the normal consideration for the property sold unaffected by special or creative financing or sales concessions granted by anyone associated with the sale.

 Q. Can you provide Fair Market Value for a past date?

 A. Yes.
 All of the principles of Fair Market Value remain, though the effective date is in the past.
-My database goes back to 1980.
+My database goes back over 40 years.

 Q. Can we ask for a value that is high or low.

 A. No. I will not take the assignment if the topic of value, value direction, or other opinions of value comes up, even generally, prior to completion of the appraisal.